jupiter-project/metis/README.md

 6. Start the metis application
     - To start Metis, type in `npm run start`
 7. Open your browser and type in 127.0.0.1:4000
-    - Insert pic of a local Metis instance running

 This is a 100% local instance of Metis that talks to Jupiter's blockchain.
 Anyone can complete these steps and create their own private, encrypted, and shielded communications.
 Even though this is a local only instance, you can log into ANY Metis instance with your credentials and it will still work and have all your past conversations waiting for you!
 This is due to all your conversations being encrypted and stored on Jupiter's decentralized blockchain.